CIS565-Fall-2013/Project5-WebGL/README.md

 ##An unanswered question
 ###Parallax Occlusion Mapping
-My original implementation of parallax occlusion mapping was based on the chapter A Closer Look at Parallax Occlusion Mapping from the book Advanced Game Programming, which itself follows the sample from the DirectX SDK quite faithfully.
+My original implementation of parallax occlusion mapping was based on the chapter *A Closer Look at Parallax Occlusion Mapping* from the book *Advanced Game Programming*, which itself follows the sample from the DirectX SDK quite faithfully.
 This method involves stepping through samples in the tangent space.
-A chat with our TA, William Boone convinced me that this approach was not quite suited for spherical surfaces.
+A chat with our TA, William Boone, convinced me that this approach was not quite suited for spherical surfaces.
 As a result, I used an alternative implementation as depicted below:

 ![Parallax Occlusion Mapping: My implementation](resources/pom-my-impl.png)